Your Questions, Answered

 • I’m based in Greater Newburyport and Amesbury Massachusetts, and serve clients throughout the state both in person and online.

-However, for mediation cases and any form of legal advice or Limited Assistance Representation (LAR), I work exclusively with clients who are divorcing in Massachusetts, as those services require state-specific legal knowledge and compliance.
+For mediation cases I work exclusively with clients who are divorcing in Massachusetts, as those services require state-specific legal knowledge and compliance.

 • Yes.
 In mediation, you have the option to bring in additional professionals to support you and your partner.
 Not every case needs a full team, but when used intentionally, this model creates clarity, reduces stress, and promotes collaboration instead of conflict.